onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "Economics can be seen as the interface layer between our values and the way we build the world." - [Daniel Schmachtenberger](https://thecitesite.com/authors/daniel-schmachtenberger/#:~:text=Economics%20can%20be%20seen%20as%20the%20interface%20layer%20between%20our%20values%20and%20the%20way%20we%20build%20the%20world.)

 > "People get confused sometimes they think an economy is money.
 Money is a database for exchange of goods & services.
 Money doesn't have power in & of itself.
 The actual economy is goods & services." - [Elon Musk](https://twitter.com/cb_doge/status/1550819912725123072)

+> "Companies and corporate structures are 17th-century constructs based on pre-industrial models of allocation of scarcity in the face of risk.
+The future of humanity is one of physical abundance for our biological forms, but UNLIMITED UPSIDE for our cognitive and spiritual essences.
+I refuse to submit my & my childrens' future to the lazy inertia of existing economic paradigms.
+>
+> We failed to secure open innovation in software, and we failed to lock the Web open.
+Instead we produced trillion dollar companies that held our data captive to create surveillance and attention economies, rather than empowering end users and fostering the development of end-user creativity and innovation.
+>
+> Two generations of investors are now completely hooked on this model of extractive network effects.
+SO MUCH of this growth was fueled by the gift economics of nerd communities producing open-source software and cohering de facto OPEN STANDARDS which neither governments nor BigCo nor academia could produce.
+These Schelling points that balanced risk, utility, and user needs are brilliant examples of alternative economic models for an abundant, regenerative future." - [Peter Wang](https://twitter.com/pwang/status/1765073129431588994)

 complexity_econ_1.png
 complexity_econ_2.png